List of Community episodes: Spanish Videos (2010)

-Spanish Videos are two webisodes (plus a trailer) featuring Star-Burns (Dino Stamatopoulos), Abed (Danny Pudi), and Señor Chang (Ken Jeong).
-Chang assigns the class a video assignment and Abed and Star-Burns make a space epic.
+Spanish Videos are two webisodes featuring Star-Burns (Dino Stamatopoulos), Abed (Danny Pudi), and Señor Chang (Ken Jeong).
+Señor Chang assigns the class a video assignment and Abed and Star-Burns make a space epic.

-Study Break (2010)

-Study Break is a series of three mini-episodes of Community exclusive to Comcast's Xfinity TV and to the season one DVD of Community.
-The mini-episodes focus on 90 second study breaks during a Spanish study session.

-Road to the Emmys (2010)

-Road to the Emmys are three webisodes about the study group on their way to an Emmy party.

 Dean Pelton's Office Hours (2010)

 Dean Pelton's Office Hours are three webisodes focusing on Dean Pelton (Jim Rash) solving student problems.

-Save Greendale (2012)

-They encourage people to come to Greendale.

 Abed's Master Key (2012)

 Abed's Master Key are three animated webisodes in which Abed becomes Dean Pelton's assistant and is given a master key to Greendale.